upperdim/NTRU-int-encrypted-chatting/README.md

+# NTRU Integer Encrypted Chatting

-NTRU Integer encrypted chatting over socket.
+NTRU Integer encrypted chatting over a socket.

 Created as an assignment.
 For educational purposes only.